-Having a good Sender Score and having emails sent to the inbox is good for the business, but it’s not the end-all to great email sending.
-More on this on the next section.
+Having a good Sender Score and having emails sent to the inbox is good for the business, but it’s not the end-all, be-all to great email sending.

 Email deliverability experts agree on this, including Word to the Wise founder Laura Atkins:

-Therefore, it is best to focus on your deliverability, as this is the best indicator of whether your emails get delivered to the inbox and not spam folder, or altogether remain undelivered.
+Therefore, it is best to focus on your deliverability, as this is the best indicator of whether your emails get delivered to the inbox and not to the spam folder.